tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 #  Introduction

 Secure channel establishment in TLS ({{RFC8446}}) relies on authentication to afford each entity the confidence that exchanged data can only be accessed by the expected peer.
-In the context of a workload running in a Trusted Execution Environment, the authentication process benefits from a powerful primitive - remote attestation.
+When running a workload in a Trusted Execution Environment (TEE), the authentication process can be enhanced with remote attestation.
 Remote attestation allows the workload to offer guarantees about its security state, enabling more comprehensive security policies.

 The Remote ATtestation ProcedureS (RATS) architecture {{-rats-arch}} defines two basic topological patterns for communication between an attester, a relying party, and a verifier, namely the background-check model and the passport model.
 These two models are fundamentally different, and thus require a different treatment when incorporated into the TLS handshake.
-For better readability we suggest the use of different extensions for these two models.

 The two models can be summarized as follows:

-- In the background check model, the attester conveys evidence to the relying party, which then forwards the evidence to the verifier for appraisal; the verifier computes the attestation result and sends it back to the relying party.
-Because the attestation evidence is produced and verified during the TLS handshake, special consideration must be given to ensuring the freshness and provenance of the evidence (see {{evidence-extensions}}).
+- In the background check process, an attester provides evidence to a relying party, who forwards it to a verifier for appraisal.
+The verifier then computes the attestation result and sends it back to the relying party.
+As the attestation evidence is generated and verified during the TLS handshake, it is essential to ensure the evidence's freshness and origin (refer to {{evidence-extensions}} for more details).

-- In the passport model, the attester transmits evidence to the verifier directly and receives attestation results, which are then relayed to the relying party.
+- In the passport model, the attester transmits evidence to the verifier directly and receives an attestation result, which is then relayed to the relying party.
   Given that the credential is not expected to be generated in-band during the handshake, fewer inter-protocol requirements must be satisfied (see
   {{attestation-results-extensions}}).

 This specification supports both patterns.
-In background check model any attestation technology characteristics - such as evidence encoding format, and semantics of the evidence contents - are agnostic to TLS handshake itself.
+In the background check model, any attestation technology characteristics, such as evidence encoding format and semantics of the evidence contents, are agnostic to the TLS handshake itself.
-Similarly, in the passport model, the characteristics of the attestation results
-- such as encoding format and trust relationships - are agnostic to the TLS handshake.
+Similarly, in the passport model, the characteristics of the attestation results, such as encoding format and trust relationships, are agnostic to the TLS handshake.
 Moreover, this specification allows both peers to authenticate themselves using remote attestation credentials, and for their attestation topologies to be independent of each other.